 Do you remember my previous post, French Croissant?
-Usually, to make croissant, you have to proof the dough for 8 to 9 hours, that wasn’t the case in my recipe.
+Usually, to make croissants, you have to proof the dough for 8 to 9 hours, that wasn't the case in my recipe.
 The proofing time was tremendously short yet the outcome was what you would get from a French Bakery.

 Less Proofing Time Brioche Bread Recipe